Pro7 Taff Tests Bodify EMS – A Look Behind the Training

 The taff segment didn’t just focus on technical facts – the personal experience with Bodify’s EMS devices was also front and center.
 The abdominal trainer and Potrainer were tested.

 Testers described how the impulses felt during use.
 Especially noticeable was the rhythm change of the impulses, which varied across different levels.
-The trainers made it possible to specifically activate muscles in the abdomen and glutes.
+The trainers were used to focus on muscle activation in the abdomen and glutes.

 The abdominal trainer stood out in the test.
 It was well received – thanks to its easy use and flexible integration into daily routines.